 Toni Morrison’s works were seminal in African-American literature but the overall impact she’s had on American literature is undeniable and irreplaceable.
-Morrison, who was 88 years old, died Monday night of complications from pneumonia, but her legacy and impact live on.
+Morrison, who was 88 years old, died in 2019 of complications from pneumonia, but her legacy and impact live on.

 Morrison went on to write 11 novels as well as children’s books and essay collections, among them, were Song of Solomon, which received the National Book Critics Circle Award in 1977 and was her first book to include a male protagonist.
 Throughout the works, she fixated on the legacy of slavery and the generational trauma and how it unfolded in violent ways including alcoholism, incest, murder, and rape.